-- 1. Position at Attention.
+1. Position at Attention.
 The lance is held between the thumb and fingers of the right hand at the full extent of the arm, thumb inside the pole, fingers outside, back of the hand to the right, butt close to the ball of the right foot.
-This is the position of the "Order." - 2.
-Stand at Ease.
-Carry the left foot to the left. - 3.
-Carry Lance.
+This is the position of the "Order."

+2. Stand at Ease.
+Carry the left foot to the left.

+3. Carry Lance.
 Raise the hand with the back to the front and grasp the pole, thumb level with top of the shoulder, back of the hand to the front, elbow down.
-Lance to be kept perpendicular. - 4.
-Shoulder Lance.
-Bring the lance to the shoulder by raising the arm from the elbow, still holding the lance as at the "Order," right elbow close to the hip, hand in front and in line with the elbow, lance sloping backwards and resting on the right shoulder.
+Lance to be kept perpendicular.2 sloping backwards and resting on the right shoulder.
 (This is the position in which the lance is carried when marching on foot.)

-Figure 96 - Field Bugle Call - Carry Swords or Lances2
+Figure 134 - Field Bugle Call - Carry Swords or Lances